hacking559/Code-Goodies/README.md

 # Code-goodies
-All sorts of C++ goodies that I like to use.
+All sorts of code goodies that I like to use.
 Check it out, leave some feedback and contact me if you'd like to contribute.